EdgarLozano185519/100-Days-of-Python/r1-log.md

 It has been a week since I have been able to program.
 Power and water went out last week, so I am just now getting back to it.

 Today I started learning about TKInter in Python.
 I wrote a simple mile to km converter.
 [View readme.](projects-source/day27/mile-to-km/readme.md)
+### R1D28
+I wrote a Pomodoro GUI application.
+The program is designed to increase productivity.
+It has two simple buttons, a start and reset button.
+These buttons control timers that can be used to keep track of work and break periods for you, the user.

+The common work flow for a pomodoro application is using 25 minutes for uninterrupted work, 5 minutes for a short break, and after 4 "pomodoros," you may take a long break of 20 minutes.